 Experts argue that the socio-economic structure of the country and community has a strong link to the aspects like risk perception, awareness, and response (Djalante, Shaw and Andrew, 2020).
-Theories of the press also supports that state system, ownership, politics and economics also influence and shape the concerns of the medias (Hachten, 1981).
-Therefore, different countries and their leading printing media have shaped different aspects affected by COVID-19 according to their socio-economic and even to their political structures and settings.
+Theories of the press also supports that state system, ownership, politics and economics also influence and shape the concerns of the media (Hachten, 1981).
+Therefore, different countries and their leading print media have shaped different aspects affected by COVID-19 according to their socio-economic and even to their political structures and settings.
 Analysis with the help of the Hofstede model also denotes this relation between socio-economic and cultural dimensions of a country and their influence to communication behavior.

-5.3 Limitations
+5.3 Limitations of Study

 Within the scope of this study five newspapers of five Asian countries have been highlighted.
 However, China and Japan, which are the initial two countries where pandemic was emerged are not included here.
-Also newspaper of some other Asian countries that have different socio-cultural and ethnic settings (e.g. Malaysia, Indonesia) are not included in this study.
+Newspapers of other Asian countries that have different socio-cultural and ethnic settings (e.g. Malaysia, Indonesia) are not included in this study.

 This study considered only one leading newspaper from each of the selected countries.
 However, except the selected newspaper, some other newspapers and medias may have dealt and shape the pandemic situation differently.
-Due to time and resource limitation it was very hard to include more countries and more newspapers and medias.
+Due to time and resource limitations, it was very hard to include more countries, and more newspapers and other media.

-This study mainly analysed the editorials of the studied newspapers.
+This study mainly analyzed the editorials of the studied newspapers.
 There were many other opinions and concerns addressed by other scholars and experts in the op-eds section.
 However, this paper failed to address all other experts` views, since it would extend the works load and dimensions remarkably.

-This study was initiated and motivated by Media Richness Theory and Theories of the Press.
-Also Hofstead`s model of cultural differentiations was incorporated during analysis.
-However, intensive analysis based on those theories are not done here.
-Analysis and discussions are limited withn a brief reflection of the theories.
+This study was initiated and motivated by media richness theory (MRT) and theories of the press.
+Hofstede’s model of cultural differentiation was also incorporated during the analysis.
+However, intensive analysis based on those theories was not conducted.
+Analyses and discussions were limited to brief reflections of the theories.

-Finally as limitation, there may have human errors during conducting text mining from a large number of editorials.
-Therefore, in spite of sincere efforts, authors may miss or overlap some important observations or concerns addressed in editorials.
+Finally, as a possible limitation, human errors may have occurred when conducting text mining from a large number of editorials.
+Therefore, despite their sincere efforts, the authors may have missed or duplicated some important observations or concerns addressed in editorials.

-6. Concluding Remark:
+6. Concluding Remarks

 From the emergence of the COVID-19 in late December 2019 to April 2020, the virus not only turned into a pandemic but also created a devastating global problem.
 The pandemic now shapes almost every sector of every nation.
 Nevertheless, the situation is not the same in all nations and all sectors.
 Along with the timing of the outbreak, extend of spread and fatalities, socio-economic and political conditions of a country have to some extent determined the preparedness, institutional efforts, socio-economic condition and measures, and also political debates.
 All these topics are dealt with and researched by the professionals, and the world's newspapers must learn these analyzes.